 - Data Portability: this introduces the right for a data subject to receive the personal data concerning them, which they have previously provided.

 - Data Minimization: this calls for controllers to hold and process only the data necessary for the completion of its duties.

-Now, these changes to regulation may mean even more changes for your organization and their data collection methods.
+Now, these changes to regulation may mean even more changes to your organization and their data collection methods.
 Where data minimization is concerned, agencies may have a lot of internal changes to make to become compliant.
 We are clearly in the age of big data, where companies have gotten used to the idea of capturing as much user data as possible.
 This method of data collection is fundamentally changed with the introduction of the GDPR, and it may result in fundamental changes to the way companies capture data.
-But once agencies make the necessary the changes needed to meet GDPR compliance, they will have a smaller amount data to manage, keep secure, and worry about in general.
+But once agencies make the necessary the changes needed to meet GDPR compliance, they will have a smaller amount of data to manage, keep secure, and worry about in general.

 These changes are in the best interest of EU citizens, but will inevitably mean that drastic changes will be required for a large number of companies.
-Has your organization reviewed, planned for and begun to implement any these changes?
+Has your organization reviewed, planned for and begun to implement any of these changes?
 Time is running out…